Mindfulness as a Cure for Anxiety

 I’ve been working this past year as the graduate advisor for LCS (Latinxs in Computer Science) at UIUC.
-The main project I’ve been leading with LCS the Professional development & wellness colloquium.
-It is aimed at improving students’ general career and personal life.
+The main project I’ve been leading with LCS is the professional development and wellness colloquium, aimed at improving students’ general career and personal life.
 I believe that career development and well-being are strongly interrelated.

-We had the honor to have as a speaker neuroscientist Professor Judson Brewer from Brown Univeristy and share us his ground breaking research on mindfulness as a tool for anxiety reduction (and habit formation).
+We had the honor of hosting neuroscientist Professor Judson Brewer from Brown University, who shared his groundbreaking research on mindfulness as a tool for anxiety reduction and habit formation.

-I will include the original description for the talk we had when we advertized the talk.
+Below is the original description we used when we advertised the talk.

 LCS - Mindfulness: A cure for Anxiety with Dr Judson Brewer